liquidctl/liquidctl/README.md

 [Installing from PyPI or GitHub]: #installing-from-pypi-or-github

 [pip] can be used to install liquidctl from the Python Package Index (PyPI).
-It will also install the necessary Python libraries.
+This will also install the necessary Python libraries.

 ```bash